 Halloween Jeopardy Questions and Answers

-I’m not going to list all 60 questions and answers here, you can download those at the bottom of this post, but here are a couple of examples of the Halloween Jeopardy questions and answers you’ll find in the download.
+I’m not going to list all the questions and answers here, you can download those at the bottom of this post, but here are a couple of examples of the Halloween Jeopardy questions and answers you’ll find in the download.
 There are questions about everything from vampires to Halloween party songs!

 - Movies with Witches for $200 – Rhyming movie about a trio of witches.
 (What is Hocus Pocus?)